bobchaos/bootstrap_integration_test/README.md

 ## Known issues, caveats, TODOs, etc...

 As of this writting it only spawns 2 sample Linux nodes, and a single Windows node.
-It doesn't actually try to bootstrap the Windows node yet.

 Similarly, we only build Chef Infra Client on CentOS, having additional omnibus builders on other OS could have value.